IEP Timelines

 Initial assessment for special education

-Special education law in California states that a school has 15 school days to set up an IEP meeting after a parent has made an initial referral or request.
-Even if the school chooses to not have a meeting first to discuss the referral and any assessments, the school still needs to obtain the parents’ consent to an assessment plan during those 15 days.
+Special education law in California states that a school has 15 school days to provide an assessment plan after a parent has made an initial referral or request.
+Even if the school chooses to not have a meeting first to discuss the referral and any assessments, the school still needs to obtain the parents’ consent (via a Consent to Assess Form) during those 15 days.

-• As soon as the parent has consented to the assessment plan, the school must complete a full assessment of the student and hold an IEP eligibility meeting within 60 school days.
+As soon as the parent has consented to the assessment plan, the school must complete the agreed assessment of the student, hold an IEP eligibility meeting, and develop a documented individualized education plan within 60 school days, according to Cal Ed Code Section 56043(f)(1).

-• After determining that the student is eligible for special education, the school and IEP team have 30 days to develop the IEP.
+After determining that the student is eligible for special education, the school and IEP team have 30 days to develop the IEP.
+This is often done at the same meeting, which may be reconvened over more than one meeting date.
+(See Cal Ed Code Section 56043f2.)

 Note: If a referral is received 10 days or fewer before the end of the school year, then the assessment plan must be sent to the parent within the first 10 days of the following school year.